 If you live in a more moderate climate, you might be able to get away, storing your kayak outside.
 I would recommend covering it with something, though.
 You are spending a decent amount of money, so protect your investment.

-This is one great advantage of inflatable kayaks vs. hard kayaks (read more), they are much easier to store.
+This is one great advantage of inflatable kayaks vs. hard kayaks (read more).
+In addition, they are much easier to store.

 How to transport your kayak

 Transporting a kayak is something to keep in mind.
 If you don’t have a pickup or a vehicle that can easily carry a kayak, you will need to invest in a roof rack or something similar.
-We used to own a pickup, and it was easy to toss the kayaks in the back.
+We used to own a pickup, and tossing the kayaks in the back was easy.
 Then we had to sell the truck.

 We bought a roof rack for our car, which was an added expense.
-When you are just getting started, you may not have all the necessary equipment.
+You may not have all the necessary equipment when you are just getting started.
 This is an advantage of an inflatable kayak, you can throw it in your trunk, and away you go.

-You will figure it out as you go as far as what gear you need, etc. It’s tough to tell you every little thing you might want or need when it comes to accessories.
+You will figure it out as you go as far as what gear you need, etc. Unfortunately, it’s tough to tell you every little thing you might want or need when it comes to accessories.

 Where will you be using your kayak?

 This may help you decide what type of kayak you want.
-If you are primarily using your kayak on calm or sheltered waters, you might want a sit-on-top kayak where you won’t need a cockpit to help protect you.
+For example, if you primarily use your kayak on calm or sheltered waters, you might want a sit-on-top kayak where you won’t need a cockpit to help protect you.

 Going to the lake, or want to swim?
 A sit-on-top kayak is easier to get back on if you take a dip.
-If the weather is cold, or you need protection from the elements, then a sit-in kayak might be your best bet.
+If the weather is cold or you need protection from the elements, a sit-in kayak might be your best bet.

 How will you be using your kayak?

-If you are a beginner, I don’t recommend taking your dog out right away.
-It can be challenging enough to keep your balance without adding a wiggly dog to the mix.
+If you are a beginner, I don’t recommend taking your dog out immediately.
+Keeping your balance can be challenging enough without adding a wiggly dog to the mix.

-Defining how you will use your kayak, will give you some insight into which type you want to buy.
-If you plan on fishing a lot, you will need a place to store your gear.
+Defining how you will use your kayak will give you insight into the type you want to buy.
+For example, if you plan on fishing a lot, you will need a place to store your gear.
 If you want to go for a swim and be able to board your kayak afterward, a sit-on-top kayak is good for this.

-Think about how you will use your kayak and that will help you determine which model will work best for you.
+Think about how you will use your kayak, which will help you determine which model will work best for you.

 What kind of kayak should a beginner buy?

 A beginner should buy the best kayak they can buy with the money they have to spend.
-Inflatable kayaks are great because they are very stable and often come with everything you need (paddles, pump, etc) to hit the water right away.
+Inflatable kayaks are great because they are very stable and often come with everything you need (paddles, pump, etc.) to hit the water immediately.